costajob/app-servers/README.md

 ##### Considerations
 Crystal language recorded the best lap of the pack, outperforming more mature languages.
-The language executes on a single thread only, proving reactive pattern works quite nicely in this scenario.
+Memory consumption, as for the others binary-compiled languages, is also very good.

 ##### Concurrency and parallelism
-As expected Crystal does not supports parallelism: only one CPU is squeezed by the server.
+As expected Crystal does not supports parallelism: only one CPU is squeezed by the language.
-Being binary-compiled, the memory consumption is very tiny compared to VM and pre-fork based languages.